 Eleven permanent committees have been established to support the Site Based Management Council (SBMC) and carry out much of the work of operating our school.
 Various ad-hoc committees are established as needed to work on special projects.
-If you have an interest in the subject of one of our committees, call the chairperson for more information.
-A list of standing and ad hoc committees and their chairpersons is in the school directory.
+If you have an interest in the subject of one of our committees, contact the Parent Advisory Board (click here for email), and a PAB member will give your contact information to the appropriate committee chairs.
 The eleven permanent committees and their missions are: